vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-ComponentConnectivityHealthNonSOS.md

 This example checks the component connectivity outside of SOS utility for all workload domains across the VMware Cloud Foundation instance but only reports issues.

-### EXAMPLE 4
+### Example 4

 ```powershell
 Publish-ComponentConnectivityHealthNonSOS -server sfo-vcf01.sfo.rainpole.io -user admin@local -pass VMw@re1!VMw@re1! -allDomains -jsonOutput F:\Reporting
 ```

 This example checks the component connectivity outside of SOS utility for all workload domains across the VMware Cloud Foundation instance and saves it under F:\Reporting with filename <timestamp>-componentconnectivityhealthnonsos-status.json

-## PARAMETERS
+## Parameters

 ### -server